This page contains links on:

 Information sources and off-campus access to resources:

-The Library subscribes to a wide range of print and electronic resources which can be identified via the Library’s website.
-Please make an appointment with a subject librarian for assistance with any aspect of your research: contact list
+The Library subscribes to a wide range of print and electronic resources that can be identified via the Library’s website.
+Please make an appointment with a subject librarian for assistance with any aspect of your research: contact list.

 Bibliographic management packages

-Two bibliographic management packages are supported by the University: Endnote, a downloadable product for office and home pc’s, is supported by ICT.
+The bibliographic management package EndNote is supported by the University.
+Endnote is a downloadable product for office and home pc’s.
 To download the software and obtain the user tutorial, click here.
-Refworks, an online product, is subscribed to by the University library and is accessible from the databases list on the Library’s website.
 Open source software such as Zotero is available via the World Wide Web.